 |Yuzpe method||€ 5,0||Diane 35|

-EC is not reimbursed or covered under social security in FYR Macedonia.
+EC is not reimbursed or covered under social security in the fYR Macedonia.
 However, at least in the capital city of Skopje, EC is provided free of charge to young and vulnerable populations at the sexual and reproductive health centers of NGOs, such as the Association for Health Education and Research (HERA), the national IPPF affiliate.

 Guidelines & common practices